Chris44442/de10nano/README.md

 rm extlinux.conf
 ```

 Copy root filesystem.
 If you need to make changes to it, now is a good time.
-You might need to adjust the folder for rootfs.tar.
+You might also need to adjust the folder for rootfs.tar.

 ```
 # cd to de10 directory